CachyOS/linux-cachyos/README.md

 The CachyOS are improved kernels which improve the performance and other improvements.
 Following Scheduler are supported:

 - Standard Kernel Completely Fair Scheduler (CFS) - linux-cachyos
-- CacULE and CacULE-RDB created from Hamad Marri, maintained by CachyOS - linux-cachyos-bmq
+- CacULE and CacULE-RDB created from Hamad Marri, maintained by CachyOS - linux-cachyos-cacule
 - BitMap Queue (BMQ) Alfred Chen Scheduler - linux-cachyos-bmq
 - Priority and Deadline based Skiplist multiple queue scheduler (PDS) - Alfred Chen Scheduler » linux-cachyos-pds
+- Baby Deadline Scheduler by Hamad Marri - linux-cachyos-baby

 All kernels are prebuilt in two different march versions (x86_64 and x86_64_v3) and also with the lto enabled kernels in the cachyos repo.